 This is where things can start to really heat up — if the money you’ve earned also earns money.

-So, how long is long enough to let my investments grow?
+So, how long is long enough?

 That’s why the investment portfolio that’s built for your retirement accounts — which you won’t need to tap into for 20, 30, 40 years — can usually include a lot more risk than a portfolio built to help you put a down payment on a house in six years.